stanton26/AppDefense/labs/api-lab.md

 ## Postman

 In this module, we will be exploring how to use Postman to execute REST API requests and build automation through collections.
-Postman is an API development tool.
+Postman is an API Explorer tool.
 As an example, you can create variables for use within the APIs, test the response, and use webhooks to integrate with collaboration platforms.

 Postman is very easy to install, so let's get started.

 1. Open a new browser tab and go to <https://www.getpostman.com>
 2. Click on **Download the App**
-3. Find Postman for Windows (64-bit)
+3. Select Postman for Windows (64-bit)
 4. Click **Download**
 5. Double-click on the downloaded file, the install will execute without interaction.

 NOTE: For cleanup you can close all postman tabs in Chrome

-1. Click on the text: Take me straight to the app.
-I'll create an account another time.
+1. Click on the text: "Skip Signing in and Take me straight to the app"
-2. Close this Window
-3. Uncheck Show this window on launch
+2. Close the Pop up Window which you are presented with, Uncheck Show this window on launch check box before closing the pop up.
-4. Close this window

 Go back to your browser window, if you do not have a tab opened for VMware Cloud on AWS, follow the below instructions